danielitogomez/bash/netadmin-tools/ScanNetwork/README.md

 A script for ping sweep over several hosts and scan over host that reachable.

 ## Requirements
-To have docker and git installed on your computer.
+To have docker and git installed on your computer. (using Docker) To have git and nmap installed on your computer. (run local script)

-## Run example
+## Run example with docker
 ```
 $ git clone https://github.com/danielitogomez/bash.git
 $ cd $PWD/bash/netadmin-tools/ScanNetwork